Chopping Onions on My Heart (UK)

 This is a life-affirming memoir about resilience and repair, and the healing power of dancing to our ancestors’ music, cooking up their recipes and sharing their stories.

-For publicity enquiries, please contact Priya Roy at Penguin Random House.
+For publicity in the UK, please contact Priya Roy at Penguin Random House.